lucasdekam/lo1/theory-lab/porphyrins.md

 * Change the task from 'Single Point' to 'Geometry Optimization' and check the 'Frequencies' box so that we optimize the geometry and obtain information about the vibrations of an oxygen molecule.

 * The vibrational frequency is in the `.out` file.
-Compare it to a value you find from a (reliable) source on the internet.
+Compare it to a value you find from a (reliable) source on the internet. <!-- hint: https://cccbdb.nist.gov/expvibs2x.asp -->

 * Save the thermodynamic information (Statistical Thermal Analysis at the end of the `.out` file.).